 Can I take my children with me?

-Both parents have an equal legal right to make decisions for their children when their relationship ends.
+In most cases, parents have an equal legal right to make decisions for their children when their relationship ends.
 This is true even if one parent did most of the child care, or if one parent abused the other.
-Only a court order or agreement changes this equal right to decision-making responsibility.
+Only a court order or legal agreement changes this.

 If you leave your partner and take your children with you, your partner might say that you took the children away from them.

-This does not mean you have to leave your children behind when you leave your partner.
+This does not mean you have to leave your children behind.
 Talk to a family lawyer before you leave your partner, or soon after you leave.
-Shelters and Family Court Support Workers can help you get a certificate for up to 2 hours of free family law advice with a lawyer.
+Shelters and Family Court Support Workers can help you get a legal aid certificate for up to 2 hours of free family law advice with a lawyer.

 If it is safe: leave a note for your partner that says you have left with the children, that they are okay, and that you will contact them soon so they can see the children.